 Clear-Site-Data: "cache", "cookies", "storage", "executionContexts"

-Cross-Origin-Embedder-Policy (COEP) response header is to prevent an HTML Document to load a cross-origin resource without the document permission.
+Cross-Origin-Embedder-Policy (COEP) response header is to prevent an HTML Document from loading a cross-origin resource without the document’s permission.
 Cross-Origin-Embedder-Policy security response header has two directives.
-The directives of the Cross-Origin-Embedder-Policy are “unsafe-none”, “require-corp”.
+The directives of the Cross-Origin-Embedder-Policy are “unsafe-none”, and “require-corp”.
 The explanations of the Security HTTP Header Cross-Origin-Embedder-Policy are below.

 - Unsafe-none is a response header value for the security HTTP Header Cross-Origin-Embedder-Policy to let a document to perform cross-origin requests.

 - Require-corp is a response header value for the security HTTP Header Cross-Origin-Embedder-Policy to prevent any resources that are not aligned with the crossorigin attribute or the Cross-Origin-Resource-Policy HTTP Header to be downloaded by the HTML Document.

 An example of usage of the Cross-Origin-Embedder-Policy response header is below.

 The example code block above demonstrates that the specific HTML Document is not able to load a cross-origin resource without the “crossorigin” attribute.
 To learn more about the Cross-Origin-Embedder-Policy, read the related guide.